List of U.S. Navy ships sunk or damaged in action during World War II: Mahan class

 was covering landings near Ormoc Bay on Leyte's west side on 7 December 1944 when a group of Japanese kamikazes attacked.
 Although several of the enemy planes were downed, three planes managed to strike the Mahan.
-Two planes hit the ship's waterline on both sides of the ship near the Number Two 5-imch gun.
+Two planes hit the ship's waterline on both sides of the ship near the Number Two 5-inch gun.
 A third plane crashed just aft of the bridge.
 Despite valiant efforts of her crew to save the ship, the fires were out of control and ignited the forward magazine.
 After the survivors were taken off, Mahan was scuttled with torpedoes; the crew lost 6 men and 31 wounded.

 was operating in the Philippines near San Pedro Bay when on 7 December 1944 she was attacked by strafing Japanese planes.
 One of these planes, a "Val", made a suicide run that struck the Draytons No. One five-inch gun.
 Six men were killed and another 12 of her crew were wounded in the attack, but Drayton was able to complete her escort mission and return to New Guinea for repairs.

 was operating picket duty near Ormoc Bay on 7 December 1944 when she was approached by a low-flying kamikaze off her starboard quarter.
 The ship was unable to train its main guns onto the target, and the plane crashed into the ship, starting a huge fire.
 The fires were deemed to be out of control and the crew abandoned ship.
 However, firefighting continued by nearby rescue tug ATR-31 and eventually all fires were extinguished.
 The ship was towed to San Pedro and would be repaired.
 Four of her men were killed and 17 wounded.

 was escorting ammunition resupply convoys headed for Ormoc Bay on 11 December 1944 when at 1700, as many as 12 Japanese aircraft targeted Reid for destruction.
 In less than a minute, Reid shot down three planes but was struck by four kamikaze's one after another on her port side in several locations.
 The last plane to hit set off the ship's aft magazines which tore the Reid apart.
 The ship rolled to starboard and sank at 1702, taking 103 of her crew with her.